bLopata/elixir/README.md

 end
 ```
 In this example, both functions are in the same module, so you do not need to specify the module name as with `IO.puts()`.
-  * the capture function can also be used to create anonymous functions, i.e.:

 ```elixir
 add_one = &(1 + 1)
 add_one.(1) # 2
 ```
+This is an example of using capture to create an anonymous function.
 The above can be written out more formally as:
 ```elixir
 add_one = fn x -> x + 1 end
 add_one.(1) # 2